 If you’re unsure what to look out for, here’s just some of the signs that your child is ready for a toddler bed:

 One of the most telling signs is that your child has literally outgrown their crib.
-If their feet reach the end, their head bumps the top, or if they appear to be uncomfortable, it’s likely that they have physically outgrown their crib.
+If their feet reach the end, their head bumps the top, or if they appear to be uncomfortable, likely, they have physically outgrown their crib.

-If your child starts climbing out of their crib, take this as a sign that they are ready for the next stage.
+If your child starts climbing out of their crib, take this to sign that they are ready for the next stage.